-As the awareness for climate change rises globally, countries around the world are actively searching for solution to cut carbon emission in every direction, including improving building’s energy efficiency.
-Just recently, China released the <Technical standards for on-site inspection of building envelope and energy efficiency> DG/TJ 08-2038-2021, which included thermal imager as a standard tool for detecting thermal irregularities, such as thermal bridges, moisture accumulation and air leakage.
+As the awareness of climate change rises globally, countries around the world are actively searching for a solution to cut carbon emissions in every direction, including improving building energy efficiency.
+Just recently, China released the <Technical standards for on-site inspection of the building envelope and energy efficiency> DG/TJ 08-2038-2021, which included a thermal imager as a standard tool for detecting thermal irregularities, such as thermal bridges, moisture accumulation, and air leakage.

-Thermal imager is not only useful for building exterior inspection, but great for interior inspection as well.
-Common household problems like mold, mildew and rotting typically stem from water damage.
-Mold and mildew are not only detrimental to the building structure, but are responsible for causing long-term health issues like respiratory disease, heart problems, joint pain and migraines in people as well.
-Thermal imagers can easily spot subtle moisture accumulation in the house and help prevent occurrence of more serious pro
+The thermal imager is not only useful for building exterior inspection but great for interior inspection as well.
+Common household problems like mold, mildew, and rotting typically stem from water damage.
+Mold and mildew are not only detrimental to the building structure but are responsible for causing long-term health issues like respiratory disease, heart problems, joint pain, and migraines in people as well.
+Thermal imagers can easily spot subtle moisture accumulation in the house and help prevent the occurrence of more serious problems.